evancohen/docs.smart-mirror.io/README.md

 Smart-mirror was inspired by [HomeMirror](https://github.com/HannahMitt/HomeMirror) and Michael Teeuw's [Magic Mirror](http://michaelteeuw.nl/tagged/magicmirror).
 It was originally created in a weekend and is now maintained by a growing community of contributors and enthusiasts.

-Smart-mirror is voice controlled, integrates with a growing number of services, and can control your lights :)
+Smart-mirror is voice controlled, integrates with a growing number of services, and can control your smart devices :)

 ##### Video Demo: [See it in action](https://youtu.be/PDIbhV8Nvq8)
 {% youtube %}